awslabs/raf/docs/wiki/2_user_guide/Distributed-Training.md

 dcfg.enable_data_parallel = True
 ```

-Note that if you are using the provided script (i.e., `dist_example.py`), you can simply change the values in `meta_dist_config`.
+Note that if you are using the provided script (i.e., `dist_example.py`), you can simply change the values in `raf_dist_config`.
 We will introduce each configure in the following subsections along with the distribution methodologies.

 MPI is recommended to manage multi-processing, so we need to launch the script with `mpirun`: